Soza/tdd_training/README.md

 Test-driven Development and Legacy code refactoring training deck.
-This project is built using reveal.js, jQuery.js and other JS utilitiies.
+This project is built using reveal.js, jQuery.js and other JS libraires and plugins.
 An HTML5 compatible browser stack can be used to open the deck.

 References:
 ----------
 Test Driven Development: By Example - Kent Beck

 Working Effectively with Legacy Code - Michael Feathers